toast-tk/toast-tk-agent/README.md

 2. Install egit/jgit plugins.
 3. Import the projects as maven projects from the cloned repository.
 4. Build All
-5. Copy toast-tk/toast-tk-studio/target/toast-studio-${version}/agent-lib in ${user.home}/.toast/plugins
+5. Copy toast-tk/toast-tk-studio/target/toast-studio-${version}/agent-lib to ${user.home}/.toast/plugins
 6. Launch __AgentBoot__ as a Java Application and Enjoy !

 ## Toast TK WebApp